sekai-soft/guide-nitter-self-hosting/README.md

 5. Run this command to spin up the services!
 ```
-docker compose up --scale nitter-auth=0 nitter-xposter=0
+docker compose up -d --scale nitter-auth=0 --scale nitter-xposter=0
-# in order to run the crossposter as well, run this
+# if you want to run the crossposter as well, run this
-# docker compose up --scale nitter-auth=0
+# docker compose up -d --scale nitter-auth=0
 ```
 If everything goes well, you should now be able to
 * Access your private Nitter instance from `http://nitter` on devices that have Tailscale client installed